LiterallyBlah/Nessus-to-Dradis/README.md

 I've included an extra script called ness.py, which can list all scans within a nessus instance and the associated ID.
 `python3 ness.py`

 ness.py uses the same config file to grab the details of the nessus server(s).
-It supports multiple servers and will prompt for you to pick one so it can list the scans.
+It supports multiple servers and will prompt you to pick one, so it can list the scans.
 You can also download the scan using this script.

 # Running the script
 `python3 main.py`

+# Notes
+I can see many ways to make this script more efficient, but I can't be bothered to do them.
+I'll optimise this sometime in the future.